What Stump Grinding Really Costs in Hampton Roads (2026)

 How long does stump grinding take?

 Most single stumps take 30-60 minutes with commercial equipment.
 A full yard with multiple stumps can be done in a few hours.
-The job goes much faster with a professional 100+ HP grinder compared to a rental machine.
+Our 100+ HP grinder has more horsepower than 98% of stump grinders in Hampton Roads — more HP means faster grinding and a better price.

 What time of year is best for stump grinding?